Softtorch operators¤

 Arguments:

-x: First input Array.y: Second input Array, same shape asx.softness: Softness of the function, should be larger than zero.
-Defaults to 1.mode: If "hard", returns the exact comparison.
-Otherwise uses a soft Heaviside: "entropic", "euclidean", "cubic", or "quintic" spline.
-Defaults to "entropic".epsilon: Small offset so that as softness->0, less returns 0 at equality.
+x: First input Tensor.y: Second input Tensor, same shape asx.softness: Softness of the function, should be larger than zero.mode: If "hard", returns the exact comparison.
+Otherwise uses a soft Heaviside ("smooth", "c0", "c1", or "c2").
+Defaults to "smooth".epsilon: Small offset so that as softness->0, less returns 0 at equality.

 Returns: